Asteroid impact prediction: Improving impact prediction

 In addition to the already-funded telescopes mentioned above, two separate approaches have been suggested by NASA to improve impact prediction.
 Both approaches focus on the first step in impact prediction (discovering near-Earth asteroids) as this is the largest weakness in the current system.
 The first approach uses more powerful ground-based telescopes similar to the Rubin Observatory.
 Being ground-based, such telescopes will still only observe part of the sky around Earth.
 In particular, all ground-based telescopes have a large blind spot for any asteroids coming from the direction of the Sun.
 In addition, they are affected by weather conditions, airglow and the phase of the Moon.

 To get around all of these issues, the second approach suggested is the use of space-based telescopes which can observe a much larger region of the sky around Earth.
 Although they still cannot point directly towards the Sun, they do not have the problem of blue sky to overcome and so can detect asteroids much closer in the sky to the Sun than ground-based telescopes.
 Unaffected by weather or airglow they can also operate 24 hours per day all year round.
 Finally, telescopes in outer space have the advantage of being able to use infrared sensors without the interference of the Earth's atmosphere.
 These sensors are better for detecting asteroids than optical sensors, and although there are some ground based infrared telescopes such as UKIRT, they are not designed for detecting asteroids.
 Space-based telescopes are more expensive, and tend to have a shorter lifespan, so Earth-based and space-based technologies complement each other to an extent.
 Although the majority of the IR spectrum is blocked by Earth's atmosphere, the very useful thermal (long-wavelength infrared) frequency band is not blocked (see gap at 10 μm in the diagram below).
 This allows for the possibility of ground based thermal imaging surveys designed for detecting near earth asteroids, though none are currently planned.

-In 2025, NASA's NEO Surveyor mission advanced toward its planned 2027 launch, expected to dramatically improve early detection of hazardous asteroids using space-based infrared imaging.
-The Rubin Observatory also began operations, discovering over 2,000 new asteroids in its initial surveys.